MicrosoftDocs/Hololens/hololens/hololens-common-device-restrictions.md

 - [DisplayOffTimeoutOnBattery](/windows/client-management/mdm/policy-csp-power#power-displayofftimeoutonbattery) Set amount of time until display turns off, and by turning off the display, locks the device.
 - [DisplayOffTimeoutPluggedIn](/windows/client-management/mdm/policy-csp-power#power-displayofftimeoutpluggedin) Set amount of time until display turns off, and by turning off the display, locks the device.

+## Policy interactions and expectations

+Some polices interact well and some can have complications.
+Here's some examples:

+- If you apply provision packages using a USB during OOBE, an one of them applies [System/AllowStorageCard](/windows/client-management/mdm/policy-csp-system#system-allowstoragecard), no more polices will be applied from your USB as it can no longer be read.
+- If you set [Connectivity/AllowUSBConnection](/windows/client-management/mdm/policy-csp-connectivity#connectivity-allowusbconnection) you will still be able to use USB Microphones and Ethernet adapters.
+- If you set [System/AllowStorageCard](/windows/client-management/mdm/policy-csp-system#system-allowstoragecard) you will still be able to use Ethernet adapters.